 You can read about other great hikes in Costa Rica.

 This may not appeal to everybody but fishing in Costa Rica is world class.
 Costa Rica’s oceans are very healthy and it is common to see locals fishing from shore with a line and a reel.

-You can also go sportfishing.
+You can also go sportfishing as well as inshore fishing.
 This is quite an adventure since you can catch huge fish like dorado, sailfish, marlin, snapper, tuna, roosterfish and wahoo.

 When we had a kayak, Yeison used to go kayak fishing pretty frequently.
 He’d get up at the crack of dawn, paddle to the islands and be out there all day.
 Fishing lovers have to put this on their to do list!

-You can also go scuba diving if you have your certification.
-Costa Rica has excellent diving and you can swim with hammerhead sharks, turtles and the many other animals that live deep down in the ocean.
+But if you have your scuba diving certification, Costa Rica has excellent diving and you can swim with hammerhead sharks, turtles and the many other animals that live deep down in the ocean.
 The best spots for snorkeling are Cano Island, Gulf of Papagayo and Cahuita National Park.
 Great spots for scuba diving are Cocos Island, Cano Island, Bat Islands and Catalinas.

 The wildlife in Costa Rica is incredibly abundant as the country carries 5% of the biodiversity in the world.
 Many people want to see some animals and they never leave disappointed.
 It’s common to hear monkeys howling, see macaws fly by and spot an iguana crossing the road.

 In Corcovado National Park, you can see tapirs, pumas, toucans, monkeys and much more.
 It’s one of the most biologically diverse places on earth!
 If you’ve ever wanted to see a sloth, you’ve come to the right country.
 We highly recommend taking a tour and hiring a guide to see wildlife as they have trained eyes and know how to spot them.